Construction insurance for 3 common contractor claims

 3. Equipment theft

 Most contractors or construction business owners have had equipment stolen at some point.
-In fact, according to an article in Building Design + Construction, there were 11,625 heavy-equipment thefts in 2014 that were reported to police, adding up to around $1 billion annually.
+According to an article in Building Design + Construction, there were 11,625 heavy-equipment thefts in 2014 that were reported to police, adding up to around $1 billion annually.

 Stolen equipment is a double whammy for construction business owners.
 Not only do you need to pay to replace your property, but it will also slow down your project until the missing equipment is replaced.

-If your tools or gear are damaged or stolen en route to a worksite, inland marine insurance can help cover the replacement costs.
-It may also pay to replace mobile equipment, such bulldozers, forklifts, and backhoes.
+If your tools or gear are damaged or stolen on the way to a worksite, inland marine insurance can help cover the replacement costs.
+It can also pay to replace mobile equipment, such bulldozers, forklifts, and backhoes.

 To avoid the costly delays caused by stolen equipment, take proactive steps to thwart would-be thieves: